 Similar to screenshots, browse the app stores and Youtube to find more ideas for your app video and take notes on what makes the appealing videos appealing and what doe not work.

 How To Test

-Create your new visual elements and leave them in place for at least a month to get a baseline downloads reading.
-Then you can start tweaking each element to see if you can improve your results.
+To test the success of your new design assets, leave them in place for at least a month to get a baseline downloads metrics.
+After some time has passed, start modifying certain aspects of your creatives to see if you can improve your results.

 Where To Get Help